Unit 2 - Practice Quiz

 yes/no questions Medium

-B. Does he ought to be more careful?
+B. Ought to he be more careful?

-C. Ought he to be more careful?
+C. Should he ought to be more careful?

-D. Ought to he be more careful?
+D. Ought he to be more careful?

 37 A: "I wasn't expecting the test to be so difficult."